Social Media Optimization

-What Is Social Media Marketing?
+What Is Social Media Optimization?

 Famous for social activism and connectivity, Twitter users are often young, professional, and socially motivated.
-Twitter offers a company or brand a real chance to humanize itself.
+Twitter offers a company or brands a real chance to humanize itself.
 Direct interaction and tailored engagements are all possible through Twitter.

 Over 1 billion users are active and current on Twitter.
 It’s also well known for providing tight targeting to ads.
 Customers who use Twitter are very easy to reach.
 Just be careful always to maintain a relatable but professional demeanor.